rowtype-yoga/awesome-purescript/README.md

+# Awesome Purescript

-# A list of maintained Purescript libraries
+A collection of awesome Purescript libraries, resources and shiny things.

 ## Essential tools
 - purs: the compiler